 Believe it or not, the words you type into the search engines are crucial.
 These terms and phrases can make or break a website, because if you use them the right way, with SEO, they could end up appearing on the first three pages of the search results.
 Why the first three and not the first ten or twenty?
 Studies show that people only go as far as the first three pages of results before they either find what they’re looking for, or simply move on.
 That is why good quality content, mixed with SEO, is unbelievably crucial.

 Head spinning yet?
-Don’t worry mine was too at first.
-If you want to find out more information about how SEO can help your website, get in touch with the experts here at Zazzle Media and we will get you on the right track.
-Give the experts in SEO in Peterborough a call today on 01778 382713.
+Don’t worry – mine was too at first.
+If you want to find out more information about how SEO can help your website, get in touch with the experts here at Zazzle Media and we’ll get you on the right track.